Silhouette Island

 |

 Silhouette supports an exceptional biodiversity, including endemic birds, amphibians, reptiles, invertebrates, bats and plants.
-The whole of Silhouette has been classified as an Important Bird Area, mainly because of the population of 10-20 pairs of Seychelles kestrel.
-Other land birds include three more endemics, Seychelles blue pigeon, Seychelles bulbul and Seychelles sunbird.
+The whole of Silhouette has been classified as an Important Bird Area, mainly because of the population of 10-20 pairs of Seychelles Kestrel.
+Other land birds include three more endemics, Seychelles Blue Pigeon, Seychelles Bulbul and Seychelles Sunbird.
 About one-third of the almost 200 species of angiosperm recorded are Seychelles endemics including several endemic to Silhouette.
-The sheath-tailed bat has its last stronghold on Silhouette.
-The Seychelles fruit bat is also present in large numbers.
-It hosts a significant hawksbill nesting population.
-In 1987 the waters around Silhouette were declared a Marine National Park.
-In 2008, Silhouette Foundation was formed bringing together Island Conservation Society, Islands Development Company, Labriz Hotel and others to plan conservation projects on this spectacular island.
-In 2010, much of the island was declared a National Park and in 2011, Silhouette Island Conservation Centre was opened.
+Particularly noteworthy are two endemic and Critically Endangered plants, Bwakoulev Silwet and Bouskiya.
+One of the world’s most endangered animals, the sheath-tailed bat has its last stronghold on Silhouette.
+The Seychelles Fruit Bat is also present in large numbers.
+There is a significant Hawksbill nesting population.
+There are two endangered amphibians: Seychelles Palm Frog (unique to Silhouette) and Thomasset’s Frog (restricted to Silhouette and Mahé).
+The waters around Silhouette are protected as a Marine National Park since 1987.
+At 30.45 sq km, this is the largest marine park in Seychelles.
+In 2010, 93% of the landmass was declared as a national Park.